sophiabrandt/100-days-of-code/r-1-log.md

 Continued with Dart and Elixir.
 Both very interesting languages with _very different_ paradigms (object-oriented vs. functional).
 I learned a bit about React Hooks but haven't solidified my knowledge yet.
 But the examples look interesting.

+### R1D49

+Continued with Elixir course and learned some things about building APIs.
+Continued with TypeScript.